 Over the years my three sisters have balanced my alone life with an annual Woman's Weekend, a slumber party complete with war stories and lots of wine.
 Thelma, Arlene and Marlene, good company.
 (Yes, twins.)

 A solo life at home can also offer unlimited opportunities to indulge in whatever interests you, be it painting, photography, ceramics or just having time to relax, read, to meditate, to explore your unexplored spirituality perhaps.

-But there are many who find that kind of solitude a necessity.
+And there are many who find that kind of solitude a necessity.
 When alone they can be completely themselves in a way that they cannot be in others' company.
 Solitude restores them.
 I am one of them.

 Bella DePaulo, PhD., a writer and lecturer whose book, Alone: The Badass Psychology Of People Who Like Being Alone, covers the subject of being, versus feeling, alone in life.

 She says that loneliness is a state of mind, an attitude toward one's life.